On the asymptotic structure of Brownian motions with a small lead-lag effect: Efficient estimation of the lag parameter

 \begin{theorem} If $\gamma=\infty$, both $\hat{c}_n$ and $\tilde{c}_n$ are asymptotically efficient at every $c\in\mathcal{C}$ in the experiments $(\mathbb{P}_{n,c\eta_n})_{c\in \mathcal{C}}$.
 That is, both $r_n^{-1}\eta_n(\hat{c}_n-c)$ and $r_n^{-1}\eta_n(\tilde{c}_n-c)$ converge in law to $ \mathcal{N}(0,I_\gamma^{-1})$ under $\mathbb{P}_{n,c\eta_n}$ for any $c\in \mathcal{C}$ as $n\to\infty$.
 In particular, both $\hat{\vartheta}_n$ and $\tilde{\vartheta}_n$ are asymptotically efficient at $\vartheta=0$ in the experiments $(\mathbb{P}_{n,\vartheta})_{\vartheta\in \mathbb{R}}$. \end{theorem}

 Next we turn to the case $\gamma<\infty$.
 In this case the experiments $(\mathbb{P}_{n,c\eta_n})_{c\in \mathcal{C}}$ no longer enjoy the LAN property, so the definition of the asymptotic efficiency is not obvious.
-Here we follow the approach of \citet{KK2000} to define the asymptotic efficiency for our experiments, which is based on an asymptotically minimax lower bound derived from the asymptotic properties of the Bayesian estimators.
+As explained in the above, here we follow the approach of \citet{KK2000} to define the asymptotic efficiency for our experiments.
 We obtain the following result by virtue of Corollary \ref{coincide} and Theorem I-9.1 of \cite{IH1981}: \begin{theorem} If $\gamma<\infty$, we have

 for any $c_0\in \mathcal{C}$ and any estimator sequence $c^*_n$ in the experiments $(\mathbb{P}_{n,c\eta_n})_{c\in \mathcal{C}}$.
 In particular, we also have

 for any estimator sequence $\vartheta^*_n$ in the experiments $(\mathbb{P}_{n,\vartheta})_{\vartheta\in \mathbb{R}}$. \end{theorem}